An Introduction to NISM Certifications

 NISM certification exams are mostly MCQ (Multiple Choice Questions) based exams.
 You need to select the right answer from the choices given.

-The difficult part is that there is provision of Negative Marking (25%) in these certification exams.
-Which means for every wrong answer, 1/4th of marks are deducted from the total.
+The difficult part is that there is a provision of Negative Marking (25%) in these certification exams.
+This means for every wrong answer, 1/4th of marks are deducted from the total.

 Hence, you need to be careful before submitting your answer.
 If in doubt, leave the question unanswered.
 Don’t guess unnecessarily.